EliHunter173/connect-n/project_docs/DESIGN.md

 * `-checkForwardDiagonal(row: int, col: int)`: `boolean`

 ## GameInterface
-The `GameInterface` is an interface that must have a specific implementation.
+The game interface is an interface that must have a specific implementation.
 This interface is responsible for displaying the game board to the user.
 This interface also collects all user input required by the game controller.
 ## Attributes